daphtdazz/lintmon/README.md

     pip install lintmon

 Add a file like the lintmon.yaml file in this codebase to the root directory of your codebase.
-It tells dirmmon what checks to do on files.
+It tells lintmon what checks to do on files.
 It aims to be very configurable.

 Add the following to your prompt in your `.bashrc` or `.zshrc`: